On breadth-first constructions of scaling limits of random graphs and random unicellular maps: Notation and conventions

 We make a note here that we use the notation $e, f$ to denote directed edges of maps, and $\mve, \mvf$ to denote the corresponding edges.
 We will also use the notation $e$ for a generic excursion, $f$ for a generic function, and $\ve$ for a standard Brownian excursion.
 The meaning will always be clear from the context, and there should not be any confusion.

 For $n\geq 1$ and $s\geq 0$, $\bM_{n, s}$ will denote the set of all rooted maps that have $n+1$ vertices and $n+s$ edges, where the root vertex has degree one.
 In particular, the root edge cannot be a loop.
 (The condition that the root vertex has degree one is of course artificial.
 However, it will make certain things simpler.)
 Thus, $\bM_{n, 0}$ is the set of plane trees on $n+1$ vertices, where the root vertex has degree one.
-For $\vt\in\bM_{n, 0}$, $C_{\vt}:[0, 2n]\to[0,\infty)$ will be its contour function.
-We think of the corners of $\vt$ arranged in the contour order with the $0$-th corner being the corner that corresponds to its root edge.

 For a plane tree or a rooted labeled tree $\vt$, for every vertex $v$ of $\vt$, $\hght(v; \vt)$ will denote the tree distance between the root and $v$, and the vertices on the path connecting the root and $v$ (inclusive of both endpoints) will be called ancestors of $v$.
 For $k=0, 1, \ldots$, $z(\vt; k)$ will denote the number of vertices in $\vt$ at height $k$.